 Honda-tech Review: Driving the All-New 2017 Honda Civic Si

-The 2017 Honda Civic Si is here, and it does not disappoint.
+The all-new Honda Civic Si is here, and it does not disappoint.

 All eyes are on the 2017 Honda Civic Si right now.
 Why?
 It’s the first Si in over 20 years to come turbocharged from the factory.
 Honda has embraced turbocharging, but is that a good thing?